marcuiulian13/cloud-worker/README.md

 ## Running the project with docker-compose

 You can run the project with `docker-compose up`.
 This will start a Redis instance, a slave and a master publishing the 42 Fibonacci tasks.

-You can run multiple slaves by duplicating the slave configuration in `docker-compose.yml`.
+### Scaling

+To run multiple instances of the slave service, you can start the project using `docker-compose up --scale slave=<number-of-slave-instances>`.
+You can scale the slave to as many instances as you want.

+## Sequential task processing

+Currently, all the tasks are processed in parallel and no order of completion is guaranteed.

+A way of achieving sequential processing could be by adding a concept of `dependency` between tasks:

+- Add a `dependsOn` field on the `Task` objects that are passed around the system which would contain one or more task `id`s.
+- Move from storing the results on a list to individual entries in Redis, keyed by the task `id`.
+- When a slave pick up a task, it now needs to check for the existence of all the `id`s found in the `dependsOn` list.
+- If all of the dependencies are found, process the task, otherwise put the task back in the queue and pick up the next task.